 that shortens at one joint and lengthens an adjacent joint so

-their is practically no net contraction of that muscle.
+there is practically no net contraction of that muscle.
 At the

-time I could not find a term for a muscle with this characteristic
+time, I could not find a term for a muscle with this characteristic

 even after consulting with professors of biomechanics.

-The most cited example of this concept is the hamstrings stabilizing
+The most cited example of this concept is the hamstring's stabilizing

-effects on the knee counteracting the powerful anterior dislocating
+effects on the knee, counteracting the powerful anterior dislocating

 effects of the quadriceps during closed